carla-simulator/carla/Docs/tuto_G_pedestrian_bones.md

 ```

-Now we'll spawn the pedestrian, the camera, a controller and move the so we can see what we've done.
+Now we'll spawn the pedestrian, the camera, a controller and move the spectator so we can see what we've done:

 ```py
 # Get the pedestrian blueprint and spawn it